midhunkalarikkal/FullDomain/Notes/js.md

 This component is also referred to as the Variable Environment.

 `Code Component`:
-The code is executed here, one line at a time.
+The code is executed one line at a time.
 This component is also known as the Thread of Execution.